 Military Interstate Children’s Compact Commission

 This Interstate Compact addresses educational challenges transitioning children of military families face.

 One of the top-ranked barriers for military spouses is managing the day-to-day, job-related demands of the service members’ jobs while trying to find or maintain employment.
 By being proactive and resourceful, you can find ways to manage the inherent instability and unpredictability of being part of a military family while ensuring you meet your own employment goals.

 What Do you need help with?

 There are three main considerations as you move.
-Click on the icons below for a list of some helpful resources.
+Here are some helpful resources available to you.

 Finding Child Care

 Finding Help for Stress